 You can locate Guest Relation on park maps, the Walt Disney World App or ask any Cast Member.

 Theme Park Rules & Prohibited Items

 All guests & their bags are subject to screening before gaining entry to a park.
-The link provides more information on Theme Park Rules & Prohibited Items.
+Visit our guide to learn more about what is banned at Walt Disney World.